f3ath/json-api-dart/README.md

 #### Async processing
-Some servers may to support [Asynchronous Processing](https://jsonapi.org/recommendations/#asynchronous-processing).
+Some servers may support [Asynchronous Processing](https://jsonapi.org/recommendations/#asynchronous-processing).
 When the server responds with `202 Accepted`, the client expects the Primary Data to always be a Resource (usually representing a job queue).
 In this case, the [document](https://pub.dartlang.org/documentation/json_api/latest/json_api/Response/document.html) and the [data](https://pub.dartlang.org/documentation/json_api/latest/json_api/Response/data.html)